Wildfires in Turkey: Domestic

-Agriculture and Forestry Minister Bekir Pakdemirli said in July that three planes, 38 helicopters and about 4,000 firefighters had fought the fires.
-Drones were also used, along with 485 water tenders and 660 bulldozers.
-He also stated that more than 2,000 farm animals had died.
-The Disaster and Emergency Management Authority (AFAD) said on 29 July that 58 people were still in hospital.
-Ten people trapped at Oymapinar Dam were rescued.
-However, firefighting planes could only operate in daylight, and fallen trees blocked access to certain roads.
 On 3 August the Radio and Television Supreme Council warned media in Turkey not to be too negative in their coverage.
 Government loan repayments were postponed for the injured, and damage payments were made and interest-free credit promised to small businesses.
 Public access to various forests was banned until autumn.
 Opposition Republican People's Party (CHP) Chairman Kemal Kılıçdaroğlu argued that an adequate supply of planes is essential as most fires broke out on the steep foothills of the Taurus Mountains where planes would have been more efficient at keeping the fires under control, and criticised the government by claiming that it limited the ability of the Turkish Aeronautical Association to bid.
 Later on, he said that the president had been ignoring the climate crisis and drought in Turkey.
 The mayors of the eleven CHP governed metropolitans made a joint statement offering to finance the costs of firefighting planes.
 Other opposition parties also criticised the ministry: Selahattin Demirtaş of the Peoples' Democratic Party called the government incompetent, and Good Party leader Meral Akşener said she had warned the ministry about the lack of planes the previous year.
 Pakdemirli said the ministry would buy firefighting planes before the end of 2021.
 The Turkish Aeronautical Association said that the 5000 liter capacity limit for tenders for firefighting aircraft should have been lower so they could have bid, but the president said they should have updated their technology.
 The president said that municipalities are also responsible for firefighting, but mayors said they had not been invited to crisis coordination meetings.

 In August, President Erdoğan, while busing through disaster areas, threw tea bags at citizens, which was criticized by several opposition politicians, including Ali Babacan who said the act was shameful.